swiss-seismological-service/scrtdd/README.md

 #### 1.3.4 Relocating external data

-To relocate external (non SeisComP) data three pieces of information need to be provided: events data, waveform data and inventory information:

-* Events data has to be provided in [SCML format](https://www.seiscomp.de/doc/base/glossary.html#term-SCML).
-It is possible to convert between different formats with [sccnv command](https://www.seiscomp.de/doc/apps/sccnv.html).
-Events data can be passed to `scrtdd` via `--ep events.xml` option together with `--reloc-catalog` option
-* alternatively the events data can be converted to a station.csv,event.csv,phase.csv file triplet, explained in the previous paragraphs and passed to `scrtdd` via `--reloc-catalog station.csv,event.csv,phase.csv` option
-* Waveform data can to be provided via `-I RecordStream` command line option and the RecordStream can be any of the [SeisComP supported ones](https://www.seiscomp.de/doc/apps/global_recordstream.html#global-recordstream).
-If the RecordStream is not provided and the waveform data not found, then `scrtdd` will proceed with the relocation computing the differential times from the picks times and it will not refine those via cross-correlation.
+The easiest way to relocate external (non SeisComP) data is to provide the event catalog in the `station.csv,event.csv,phase.csv` file triplet format explained above.
+Alternatively it can be converted from a standard QuakeML to SeisComP ML using [sccnv command](https://www.seiscomp.de/doc/apps/sccnv.html).
+The waveform data can to be provided via `-I RecordStream` command line option, which support several formats (see [Waveform data and recordStream configuration](#5-waveform-data-and-recordstream-configuration) for more details).
-* [Inventory information](https://www.seiscomp.de/doc/base/concepts/inventory.html) has be converted from an external format into SeisComP own station meta-data XML format called inventory ML.
-This can be passed to `scrtdd` via `--inventory-db inventory.xml` (or stored in the SeisComP database).
-When the events are provided as station.csv,event.csv,phase.csv file triplet, the inventory can be passed as empty.
+The inventory can be provided via command line `--inventory-db inventory.xml`.
+The inventory has be in SeisComP own format called inventory ML, (the SeisComP documentation provide information on how to convert from standard formats like FDSN StationXML or dataless SEED).
+When the events are provided as station.csv,event.csv,phase.csv file triplet, the inventory can be passed as an empty inventory ML.

-Relocating a catalog in **"station.csv,event.csv,phase.csv"** file triplet format:
+Relocating a catalog in **"station.csv,event.csv,phase.csv"** file triplet format.
+In this example the data is stored in sds miniseed archive:

 ```
 scrtdd --reloc-catalog station.csv,event.csv,phase.csv --profile myProfile \